Oscar Orbos

 Oscar Muñoz Orbos (born January 28, 1951), popularly known as Ka Oca, is a Philippine TV personality and host of GMA Network's Debate with Mare at Pare.

 Orbos was a former cabinet secretary, provincial governor, and vice presidential candidate.
 He is now a practicing lawyer and broadcaster.

 Early life

-Born in Bani, Pangasinan, he completed his studies at the University of the Philippines with a Bachelor of Arts in Economics in 1971.
+Born in Bani, Pangasinan, he completed his studies at the University of the Philippines Diliman with a Bachelor of Arts in Economics in 1971.
 He enrolled in the University of the Philippines College of Law and received his Bachelor of Laws in 1975.